cakeplay25/CakePlay/README2.0.md

 https://unstoppabledomains.com

-Another important aspect would be an API from CakeWallet, enabling Cakeplay to communicate seamlessly with CakeWallet.
+Another important aspect would be an API from CakeWallet, enabling CryptoConnectFour to communicate seamlessly with CakeWallet.

+These are just ideas for now and the exact implementation is still uncertain.

 # Automatic Payouts